andy221166/atlas/wiki/api-design.md

 Breaking Changes Without Versioning:

 Imagine you launch an API, and many clients integrate with it.
-Later, you realize the response structure is inefficient and decide to change the format.
+Later, you realize the apiResponseWrapper structure is inefficient and decide to change the format.

 What happens?
-- Existing clients break because their code is expecting the old response structure.
+- Existing clients break because their code is expecting the old apiResponseWrapper structure.
 - Developers are forced to update their implementations immediately.
 - No rollback option, making debugging a nightmare.